sangling/OfficeDocs-AppCompliance/Teams/meisterlabs-gmbh-meistertask.md

 Describe any capabilities an organization's administrators have to control their information residing in partner systems, e.g. deletion, retention, auditing, archiving, end-user policy, etc.

->Customer's administrators can delete their data and close their accounts.
+>Customer&#x27;s administrators can delete their data and close their accounts.
 The retention perios is not customizable.
 Auditing is currently not available.
 User-generated data can be archived manually or accessed through the public API (https://developers.meistertask.com/).
 The end-user policies are available at https://www.meistertask.com/privacy and https://www.meistertask.com/terms.

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]